Children-led Art

 A small studio like us - focusing on creativity could be more personal to your child.

-Our lessons are thoughtfully designed to remain flexible, allowing the class to adapt to your child’s ideas and interests - making the experience in the class more personal, creative, and meaningful to your child.
+Our sessions are designed to remain flexible, allowing the class to adapt to your child’s ideas and interests - making the experience in the class more personal, creative, and meaningful to your child.

 The more your child engages in here, the more their creativity and confidence will grow — and the skills will naturally follow along.